glouton/a3_exile_occupation/README.md

 # a3_exile_occupation

+# I do not give permission for anyone to sell or charge for the installation of any part of this set of scripts.

+WTF is Occupation?
 An AI spawner and monitor to be used in conjunction with DMS and will not work without it: http://www.exilemod.com/topic/61-dms-defents-mission-system/